 - The MoJ’s chief digital and information officer, Tom Read, is keen on doing his bit to tear down the Whitehall silos, creating collaborative, simple and effective digital services for staff and the public.

 “Everyone in cricket must make sure they know the answers to this broad range of questions,” he says.
 “Digital technology plays a significant part in allowing us to deliver those results.
-Whether it’s second-screen apps providing information to people at home, or whether it’s data to people at a venue, our aim is for people to have the knowledge they require when they need it.”
+Whether it’s second-screen apps providing information to people at home or data to people at a venue, our aim is for people to have the knowledge they require when they need it.”

 Embracing continual change